 With the current popularity of White Oak, a common question we get is regarding the difference between plain sliced and quarter sawn white oak.

 White Oak, “Quercus Alba”, is one of the most commonly used North American hardwood lumber species today.
-It can be found in cabinets, flooring, furniture, doors, barrels, millwork, mouldings, etc. It is strong, water resistant, and has excellent working properties.
+It can be found in cabinets, flooring, furniture, doors, barrels, millwork, moldings, etc. It is strong, water-resistant, and has excellent working properties.
 It is also one of the more commonly requested species to be sawn as rift and quartered.

 This happens because many times the special grain presentation that rift and quartered offers, is appealing to designers and architects to achieve a special look they are pursuing.
 Many times, rift and quartered white oak can be known to be expensive and hard to find.
 But why?

 Different Ways to Cut White Oak

 In general, there are three ways sawmills usually cut white oak.
 The first one is flat sawn or plain sawn which is the most common cutting technique.
 When used in cabinets or in flooring this presents a grain pattern that is peaked or what is sometimes referred to as a cathedral pattern.
 Flatsawn manufacturing allows the sawmill to maximize yield and create lumber more efficiently.